-The frequency range allocated to any communication circuit.
+The frequency range is allocated to any communication circuit.

-The raw audio and video signals prior to modulation and broadcasting.
+The raw audio and video signals before modulation and broadcasting.
 Most satellite headend equipment utilizes baseband inputs.
-More exactly, the composite unclamped, non-de-emphasized and unfiltered receiver output.
-This signal contains the complete set of FM modulated audio and data subcarriers
+More precisely, the composite unclamped, non-de-emphasized, and unfiltered receiver output.
+This signal contains the complete set of FM-modulated audio and data subcarriers.

-A measure used to describe the width of vision of a dish.
-Beamwidth is measured as degrees between the 3 dB half power points
+A measure is used to describe the width of the vision of a dish.
+Beamwidth is measured as degrees between the 3 dB half power points.

 A coding system very similar to Irdeto and used by the German provider Premiere World.

-The number of errors in a data stream usually expressed a ratio to the total number of bits in which an error occurs.
+The number of errors in a data stream has usually expressed as a ratio to the total number of bits in which an error occurs.
 For example, 1 in 10 7 or 10 -7

 The number of bits transmitted each second